MauryaRitesh/AI_Lyrics/README.md

 Of course we can.
 Isn't that sounds Amazing!!!
 So, let's get started and discuss this topic in detail in [this video](https://www.youtube.com/RiteshKumarMaurya).

+****Computer Requirements****
+Your PC or Laptop must have GPU(Graphics Processing Unit) and the minimum RAM should be 8GB, 16GB or more would be fine.
+My laptop has 8GBs of RAM and no GPU except a dedicated Intel Graphics Card.
+That's why it crashed and I had to reboot it on the first run.
+The Training process would take a lot of time.
+So, keep patience!

 ****IDEA****